Programming of Dandelion for Olympus and Panasonic

-Dandelion will stay in the program mode until you enter a correct command or data.
-If you wish to quit the program mode anyway, turn the adapter ring to detach Dandelion from the camera.
+Dandelion will stay in the program mode until you enter command and data.
+If you wish to quit the program mode anyway, turn the camera off using Power on/off switch.

 Command and Data Input

-Command input is as simple as making one shot on certain apertures.
+Command input is as simple as pressing the preview button on a certain aperture.
 After that you will have to enter several digits (data).
 The data are to be entered as such, for example, the number 28 must be entered in the following way: first 2, then 8.